What Is Burn Multiple?

 Burn Multiple Formula and How to Calculate It

-You can find your burn multiple by dividing your net burn by net new ARR for a given period.
+You can find your burn multiple by dividing your net burn by net new annual recurring revenue for a given period.

 During a market downturn, your ability to understand how much money you burn to earn each dollar of ARR is critical to operational efficiency.
 As an annualized formula, it is capable of calculating your burn by month, quarter, or year, which provides a macro- and micro-view of the company’s capital efficiency.